systemdisgood/Vashix/README.md

 # Vashix
-A simple Unix-like OS written on Galkassembler with built-in shell interpreter.
+A simple file server and client demon  with mirroring on net level with bash like CLI.